Vilijan/ASABidding/README.md

               If(are_actions_used, application_actions, Return(Int(0))))
 ```

+#### Application initialization

-1. **Application initialization** - from the image above we can see that this code will only run when the application's id is 0 which means that this is the first creation of the application.
+From the image above we can see that this code will only run when the application's id is 0 which means that this is the first creation of the application.
 In this state we want to initialize the global variables of the application to which we know the default values.

 ```python
 def app_initialization_logic():
     return Seq([